Have you ever caught a big trout under the birds?

 I mean a really big trout in the 25 inch plus range.

-If you have it was probably an anomaly and the fact is you catch very few large trout under the birds at any time of year, especially in the fall.
+If you have it was probably an anomaly and the fact is you catch very few large trout under the birds at any time of year.

 Big trout don’t like to have to move around too much to feed.
 They are not nearly as aggressive or forceful as the smaller ones.
 Even when fishing under the birds, most of the bigger trout are on the bottom.